pilleatus/orientdb-tutorial-distributed-database/motivation.md

 1. Due to the availability and redundancy of the data

-DDBMS are installed on multiple servers and have the
+DDBMS are installed on multiple servers and supports methods for

+und unterstützen mehrere methoden um die

 If the amount of requests increases, then with Horizontal Scalability of DDBMS by adding an additional Server can be quick responding to changes.